eaton-lab/fundamentals/docs/class-evol-theory.md

 **testing homology** is simple in theory, but very complex in practice.
 This is because of the evolution of homoplasy: parallel or convergent phenotypes.
 Shared genetic basis or not.
 Sometimes intermediate.
 For example, eyes of molluscs and vertebrates.
 Or wings of insects and birds.
 Different developmental basis.
 But, genes involved in light capture trace all the way back to archeael ancestors.
 This topic will be revisited in the topic of *evolutionary development*.

-**Macroevolutionary models** Given a phylogeny, we can map characters to the tips of a tree and fit different statistical models for the evolution of that character (e.g., Fig. 2.17, 2.21).
+**Macroevolutionary models** Given a phylogeny, we can map characters to the tips of a tree and fit different statistical models for the evolution of that character.
 This is a very common practice in modern evolutionary biology.
 Because we can only observe the present (in the absence of fossils) we must ask *which model of evolution is most likely to have produced the type of variation that we observe